apeskinian/p5_treasures_untold/README.md

     - ### Abandoned sessions and baskets
         One of the most challenging issues to manage occurs when a user’s connection to the site is disrupted.
 Whether due to an unintentional loss of connection, closing the browser, or navigating away while their session is still active.

-        The signal to manage log out actions will not pick this up and any items that were in the users basket can be lost leading to innacurate stock levels for the site.
+        The signal to manage log out actions will not pick this up and any items that were in the users basket can be lost leading to inaccurate stock levels for the site.

         To mitigate this I have implemented a management command that is run via [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler).
 This is a free add-on that can run specific commands at set time intervals for your app.
 It is currently set to run every 10 minutes.